431 (Supersedes 504 FW 8 and

 5.18 Can the Service cost-share in USDA conservation programs listed above?
 We can cost-share on USDA conservation programs to the extent permitted by USDA and only when Partners for Fish and Wildlife Program funds and technical assistance are dedicated to meeting Service objectives and will result in demonstrable benefits to Federal trust species.
 In general, no 1121-HR funds will be used to replace funds that are available from USDA programs.
 For example, the Service could contribute 1121-HR funds for plantings of specific vegetation that would not be necessary for a successful restoration but would add value to a site for a unique, declining, or listed species.
 Limited 1121-HR funds will be available for habitat restoration purposes on Federal easement lands such as USDA Wetlands Reserve Program easements (see 640 FW 1).

 For information on the specific content of this chapter, contact the Division of Fish and Wildlife Management and Habitat Restoration.
-For additional information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.
+For additional information about this web page, contact Krista Bibb, in the Division of Policy, Performance, and Management Programs.